Cinema of Kuwait

 Cinema in Kuwait was introduced in the mid-20th century.
 The dominance of American cinema posed a problem in the formation of Arab cinema in general and of Kuwaiti cinema in particular.
-French film critic Guy Hennebelle argued that Arab intellectuals became convinced that only imitating the American culture could they overcome national decline and backwardness.
-This caused an absence of real Kuwaiti personality and character.
-However, Kuwaitis preserved their national identity by producing and broadcasting local content in their television channels.
-Which was a balance between protecting and preserving their national identity while also satisfying other preferences.
-The domination of American films and other foreign produced films has the Kuwaiti cinema imitate and depend on it for so long.
-In 1971, Khalid Alsidiqq directed the first Kuwaiti feature film that talks about its cultural heritage and history.
-Recently, the cinema industry in Kuwait employs a strong usage of local culture and tradition.
+French film critic Guy Hennebelle argued that Arab intellectuals became convinced that only by imitating the American culture could they overcome national cultural decline and backwardness.
+This caused an absence of local Kuwaiti works of cinematic art.
+However, Kuwaitis preserved their national identity by producing local content in television.
+They planned a balance between preserving their national identity while also satisfying other preferences.
+The dependence of Kuwaiti cinema was rooted in the domination of American and other foreign-produced films.

-In 1972, Kuwait produced their first feature film Bas ya Bahr (The Cruel Sea).
-Which talks about common life in the pre-oil discovery period when fishing was a predominant occupation.
-This initiated the film industry in Kuwait as it was one of the most famous and acknowledged feature film of the era.
-In 1976, Kuwait produced its second feature film The Wedding of Zain.
-In the Gulf region, Kuwait is considered as the birthplace of the Khaleji culture and its film industry.
+In 1971, Khalid Alsidiqq directed the first Kuwaiti feature film that talked about local cultural heritage and history.
+The Kuwaiti cinema industry now employs a strong usage of local culture and tradition.
+In 1972, Kuwait produced their first feature film Bas ya Bahr (The Cruel Sea) which talks about common life in the pre-oil discovery period when fishing was a predominant occupation.
+This initiated the local film industry to be one of the most famous and acknowledged feature film of the era.
+Later in 1976, Kuwait produced its second feature film The Wedding of Zain.

-In the cinematic history of Kuwait there are female actresses who had a prominent role in shaping the cinema today.
-Souad Abdullah is considered an iconic Kuwaiti actress who had a prominent role in shaping the Kuwaiti cinema today.
-Hayat Al Fahad is another iconic Kuwaiti actress in the industry, she participated in the first feature Kuwaiti film Bas Ya Bahr.
+There are female actresses who had a prominent role in shaping local cinema such as Souad Abdullah and Hayat Al Fahad, long considered an iconic Kuwaiti actress who had a prominent role in shaping local cinema to the present day.

 In 1954, the Kuwait National Cinema Company was established.
-Being the first leading entertainment company in Kuwait and in the Gulf.
-Moreover, in 2005 it released its Cinematic brand and theatre in the country, Cinescape.
-Kuwait was the first country in the Middle East and the second worldwide after Australia to ease M-NET payment, improving audience experiences in cinema.
+Being the first leading entertainment company in Kuwait and in the Gulf, in 2005 it released its Cinematic brand and theatre in the country, Cinescape.
+Kuwait was the first country in the Middle East and the second worldwide after Australia to ease M-NET payment, improving audience experiences in the cinema.

+Falafel Cart, released in 2019 by director Abdullah Al-Wazzan became Kuwait's first film to be officially selected at the prestigious Hiroshima International Animation Festival in Japan where it received a "Best of the World" honorable mention.
+In 2021 the film won best animated short film at the Burbank International Film Festival in California, United States.
+In 2019, Falafel Cart was submitted for the 92nd Academy Awards in the short animated film category, making it Kuwait's first short film to ever be submitted to the Academy Awards.